Great Works, 1989

 In July 1634, William Chadbourne, James Wall and John Goddard, three English carpenters under contract with Capt.
 John Mason's Laconia Company, arrived in present-day South Berwick, Maine, from England aboard the vessel "Pied Cow."
 Their contract called for them to build a saw mill and grist mill on on what was then called the Asbenbedick or Little Newichawannock River.
 (Source: The Chadbourne Family in America: A Genealogy, 1994, compiled by Elaine C. Bacon for The Chadbourne Family Association, and edited by Deborah L. Chadbourne).

-The sawmill they built, thought to be the first over-shot water-powered site in America, was located in the "Rocky Gorge" below today's Brattle Street bridge.
+The sawmill they built, thought to be the first over-shot water-powered site in America, was located in the "Rocky Gorge" below the Great Works bridge on today's Brattle Street.

-The photo was taken in 1989 from the Brattle Street bridge in South Berwick above the Great Works River falls at Rocky Gorge.
-These buildings were built in the mid-1800s.
-The brick mill building at right was torn down in the 1990s.
+The photo above was taken in 1989 from the Great Works bridge on Brattle Street in South Berwick, above the Great Works River falls at Rocky Gorge.
+These buildings were built as a woolen mill in the mid-1800s.
+The brick mill building to the right in the photo was torn down in the 1990s.

 1872 South Berwick map excerpt.

-In the 19th century, the site was still called Great Works and was even served by a railroad station by that name.
+In the 19th century, the site was still called Great Works and was served by a railroad station by that name.
 Factories known as the Rocky Gorge Mill, the Newichawannock Mill and others processed wool and produced blankets.
 These mills operated into the mid-1900s.
-Electricity is still generated to this day.
+Electricity was generated here in the 21st century.

 (Summary by Wendy Pirsig from archives at the Counting House Museum.
 Updated December 2020.)